labex-labs/open-source-labs/linux/learn-shell/lab-01-hello-world/step1.md

 # Create a Shell Script File

-Open a text editor and create a new file named `hello.sh`.
+Open a text editor and create a new file named `~/project/hello.sh`.
 This file will contain the shell script.